 What did the school get right?

-Separating us out was the right thing for me.
+Separating us out into a different class was the right thing for me.
+It made school nowhere near as painful to be at.
 It does lead to pride, which can be destructive, however.
-I did have some of that, and I treated someone poorly because I thought I was better than he was.
+I did have some of that, and I treated someone poorly because I thought I was better than he was because I was in the higher class and he was in one of the normal ones.
+He was actually my friend from church.
+I still feel bad about that.

 It was good to be separated because I wasn’t as bored.
 There was actual stuff to do.
 They definitely treated us differently.
 We would go on major field trips for days on a bus.
 I mean, 60 kids.
-One we to was a camp out in the woods for multiple days.
+One we went to was a camp out in the woods for multiple days.
 It was called Borambola.
-There were dorms and everything We did compass stuff – land navigation.
+There were dorms and everything.
+We did compass stuff – land navigation.
 We also did mindfulness-type stuff there.
+I remember realizing at the time that not everyone at my school was going to this place, and I was really glad I was in the higher class.

 Editor’s Note: I found the place online, and you can see it here.